MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 }
 ```

-### Example 6: Changing the Access Level to Public from Protected in TableExtension
+### Example 6: Changing the Access Level to Public from Protected in a table extension

 Version 1.0 of the extension:
 ```AL